thucdev/thucdev.github.io/_posts/2024-02-2-How-to-build-a-distributed-transactional-for-application?.md

 ---
 layout: post
 title: "How to build a distributed transactional for application?"
-author: William
+author: william
-categories: [Technology]
+# categories: [Technology]
-tags: [system-design, transaction]
+tags: [system design, transaction]
 image: assets/images/distributed-transaction.jpeg
 beforetoc: "Nowadays microservice is use wildly and as an important architecture of many companies.
 So how to handle transaction in microservices"
 toc: true
-rating: 4.2
+rating: 4
 ---

 Let's talk about what the distributed transaction is?
 And what is its role?